All Episodes

 Everything points to the Chiefs winning.

-And and Brett, you're in this category too.
+And Brett, you're in this category, too.

-So I'm fascinated and want to watch every Chiefs game, but man, I'm watching every Tampa Bay game, so I'm torn.
+But man, I'm watching every Tampa Bay game, so I'm torn.

-Yeah, I mean I the I I'm torn too.
+Yeah, I mean, I'm torn too.

 Had this been his first go-around for a Super Bowl win, I would definitely be 100% in his corner.

-But I'm I'm gonna say I'm 50-50.
+But I'm going to say I'm 50-50.

 I want to see the Chiefs win.

-Um it'd be it'd be nice to see him do it with someone else.
+It'd be nice to see him do it with someone else.

-Uh what he's done so far up to this point is nothing short of incredible.
+What he's done so far up to this point is nothing short of incredible.

-The question is if he wins the Super Bowl, does he retire?
+The question is, if he wins the Super Bowl, does he retire?

 45, yeah, I heard that.